 Schools Plus Competition

-The 2018 Competition is now closed.
-The winners have been notifed and their prizes will be awarded at the BSHM Meeting at Gresham College on 24th October, at 4pm.
-Come back to this page to learn who they are, and to see their awards being given after this event!
+The winners will be awarded at the BSHM Meeting at Gresham College on 24th October, at 4pm.

 This is an annual competition, and we advise that, if you are interested in participating in the next, 2019 round, you come back to this page after Christmas when the new competition will be set.